velimir/ssl_cat/README.md

 ```

 Notice, that `total` size is smaller, than `small.json` file.
 You can verify, that `out.json` now has a cat version of `small.json` file.
+Issue is `{ssl_closed, Socket}` message is received earlier, than other buffer (packet) from socket even though according to tcp trace and erlang trace the whole file was successfully transferred from `9443` to requestor (`scat_listner`).

 ## Notes ##